Real news. Real stories. Real voices.

 Aerial view of the Circus Circus Hotel & Casino on Sept.
 22, 2017.

-This year marks a pair of anniversaries.
+2024 marked a pair of anniversaries.
 It will be 50 years since the creation of Circus Circus Enterprises and the new regime that made that hotel-casino into what it is.
-And it will be 25 years since that the hotel opened that led to a new name for the company: Mandalay Resorts.
+And it will be 25 years since the hotel opened, which led to a new name for the company: Mandalay Resorts.

-Circus Circus originally opened in 1968 under the command of Jay Sarno, Stan Mallin, and their partners.
+Circus Circus was built in 1968 and originally opened in October under the command of Jay Sarno, Stan Mallin, and their partners.
 Sarno got most of the attention.
-He always had wanted to join the circus, so he decided to build one, aimed only at adults.
+He had always wanted to join the circus, so he decided to build one, aimed only at adults.
 Since the same people had built Caesars Palace, it’s no surprise that they came up with something themed and over the top … an all-you-can-eat dessert bar called The Diet Buster, a baby elephant, and acrobats performing directly above the gambling tables.
 It lacked one thing: a hotel.
 When Sarno and company got a Teamsters pension fund loan to build a fifteen-story tower, there was a catch: the gift shop concession would go to a new resident named Anthony Spilotro.
 He moved on to other things before long.

 Eventually, Sarno and his investors also moved on.
 They faced investigations about organized crime ties and tax issues.
 The property still wasn’t a real moneymaker.
 In 1974, they leased the property, remaining as landlords.
 The new operators were William Bennett and